b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 This is *Alma the Younger*.
 You know, the one who had a notorious conversion story, going from [actively seeking to destroy the church of God](https://www.churchofjesuschrist.org/study/scriptures/bofm/mosiah/27?lang=eng&id=p10#p10) to having [an angel deliver a verbal smackdown and straighten him out](https://www.churchofjesuschrist.org/study/scriptures/bofm/mosiah/27?lang=eng&id=p11-p13#p11)?
 The same Alma who was [struck dumb](https://www.churchofjesuschrist.org/study/scriptures/bofm/mosiah/27?lang=eng&id=p19#p19) by the power of God for [stealing away the hearts of the people, causing much dissention](https://www.churchofjesuschrist.org/study/scriptures/bofm/mosiah/27?lang=eng&id=p8-p9#p8)?
 That guy?

-Of any person for Korihor to interact with, I would hope that Alma, of all people, would be empathetic and compassionate, seeing how Korihor is going the *exact same fucking thing* that Alma did, continuing up until divine intervention shook him into sobriety.
+Of any person for Korihor to interact with, I would hope that Alma, of all people, would be empathetic and compassionate, seeing how Korihor is doing the *exact same fucking thing* that Alma did, continuing up until divine intervention shook him into sobriety.
 What am I supposed to learn from this story?

 Shifting our focus away from Alma being a real bitch-and-a-half about all of this, Korihor is now destitute, starving and begging for food.
-Presumably homeless.
+Presumably homeless, seeing how he entered Zerahemla from somewhere outside of its borders.
 Jesus Christ had [some select words](https://www.churchofjesuschrist.org/study/scriptures/nt/1-jn/3?lang=eng&id=p17-p18#p17) for those who refused to help the impoverished, the hungry, the destitute.
 That was kind of His whole deal in the New Testament.
 Jesus had gained quite a reputation for caring about poor people ([1](https://www.churchofjesuschrist.org/study/scriptures/nt/john/12?lang=eng&id=p8#p8), [2](https://www.churchofjesuschrist.org/study/scriptures/nt/mark/14?lang=eng&id=p7#p7), [3](https://www.churchofjesuschrist.org/study/scriptures/nt/matt/26?lang=eng&id=p11#p11)).
 This is a golden opportunity for the followers of Jesus Christ's teachings to take in Korihor and show him charity and compassion.
 Do any of Christ's followers *do* that here?

 &nbsp;